tassaron/batchfile.py/games/funtimes/readme.md

 --
 EXECUTION
 --
-Simply run "FUNTIMES.exe" to start playing the game.
+Simply run "FUNTIMES.bat" to start playing the game.
 It will only run normally in Windows XP or higher, though it may be possible to get it running otherwise if you're dedicated enough.
 Running it in a zip file or whatever is not okay.

 --
 CREDITS